etn-ccis/blui-angular-workflows/login-workflow/docs/page-customization.md

 ## Create Account via Invite
-A user has received an email invite to create an account.

-The Create Account via Invite workflow can be split into the following steps:
+A user has received an email invite to create an account; this workflow can be split into the following steps:

 1. Accept EULA
 2. Create Password